yanolja/mimir/docs/sources/architecture/compactor.md

       # CLI flag: -compactor.ring.prefix
       [prefix: <string> | default = "collectors/"]

-      # The consul_config configures the consul client.
+      # The consul block configures the consul client.
-      # The CLI flags prefix for this block config is: compactor.ring
+      # The CLI flags prefix for this block configuration is: compactor.ring
-      [consul: <consul_config>]
+      [consul: <consul>]

-      # The etcd_config configures the etcd client.
+      # The etcd block configures the etcd client.
-      # The CLI flags prefix for this block config is: compactor.ring
+      # The CLI flags prefix for this block configuration is: compactor.ring
-      [etcd: <etcd_config>]
+      [etcd: <etcd>]

       multi:
         # (advanced) Primary backend storage used by multi-client.